Summary

 Despite this, the decoupling from Russia in the natural gas space comes at a high price, since Europe's decision to actively look for suppliers elsewhere created buying pressure in the natural gas market as well.
 In its Q2 earnings report, Exxon reported that the natural gas margins are significantly above the 10-year averages and this will likely continue to be the case in the following quarters until the EU fully decreases its overreliance on Russia and hedges itself against the possible additional supply disruptions in the future.
 As a result, Exxon stands to benefit from the higher price environment in the natural gas market in the short and near term.

-As for the long-term, Exxon has all the chances to increase its presence in the old continent and greatly benefit from closer cooperation with Europeans.
+As for the long term, Exxon has all the chances to increase its presence in the old continent and greatly benefit from closer cooperation with Europeans.
 Earlier this month, the company has already signed an LNG deal with Slovakia, and it's currently in the middle of accelerating the launch and expansion of Golden Pass LNG and North Field East LNG projects in partnership with Qatar, with whom Germany recently signed an LNG deal as well.

 There are two major risks to the bullish thesis at this stage.
-First of all, there's a risk that sanctions won't be properly implemented or they would be dropped whatsoever, while the mobilization won't be able to significantly disrupt supplies.
+First of all, there's a risk that sanctions won't be properly implemented or they would be dropped whatsoever while the mobilization won't be able to significantly disrupt supplies.
 In such a scenario, Russian oil would likely continue to be sold on international markets, which could result in the depreciation of oil prices from the current levels.

 At the same time, there's also a risk that the demand destruction will nevertheless outweigh supply disruptions, as it seems that Fed is committed to taming inflation by aggressively increasing the interest rates and continuing to engage in quantitative tightening.
 If that's going to be the case, then there's also a possibility that the oil and natural gas prices will depreciate from the current levels.
 However, even in both of those scenarios, Exxon would likely continue to generate significant profits thanks to its relatively low breakeven levels.

-My bullish thesis for Exxon is based on the idea that the latest and the upcoming supply disruptions of oil and natural gas would have a greater effect on the markets than the demand destruction that decreases the overall consumption, and would keep the prices for oil and natural gas at relatively high levels.
+My bullish thesis for Exxon is based on the idea that the latest and the upcoming supply disruptions of oil and natural gas would have a greater effect on the markets than the demand destruction that decreases the overall consumption and would keep the prices for oil and natural gas at relatively high levels.
 That's why I continue to believe that Exxon trades at a discount as my DCF model from the latest article on the company shows that the company's fair value is $104.77 per share.
 Time will tell whether my thesis is correct.
-Currently, I'm bullish on the stock and I will undoubtedly update the model once the Q3 results come out next month.
+Currently, I'm bullish on the stock, and I will undoubtedly update the model once the Q3 results come out next month.

 The world is in disarray and it's time to build a portfolio that will weather all the systemic shocks that will come your way.
 BlackSquare Capital offers you exactly that!
 No matter whether you are a beginner or a professional investor, this service aims at giving you all the necessary tools and ideas to either build from scratch or expand your own portfolio to tackle the current unpredictability of the markets and minimize the downside that comes with volatility and uncertainty.
 Sign up for a free 14-day trial today and see if it's worth it for you!